AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Solution.rst

    Normalized Flow Rate vs. Water Depth

-7) Play with the value for the plant flow rate, ``LFOM_flow``, and try a bunch of different flows over the range 1 to 100 L/s.
+**7) Play with the value** for the plant flow rate, ``LFOM_flow``, and try a bunch of different flows over the range 1 to 100 L/s.
 The LFOM isn’t accurate for the first couple of rows.

-8) Do you observe any failure modes where the design produces very inaccurate flow measurements?
+**8) Do you observe** any failure modes where the design produces very inaccurate flow measurements?
 If so, then create an issue!

-9) Explain why all LFOMs perform poorly when the water depth is in the first row of orifices.
+**9) Explain** why all LFOMs perform poorly when the water depth is in the first row of orifices.

 The relationship between head and flow is nonlinear for a single row of orifices.
 Thus it is impossible for the LFOM to be accurate when there is only one row of orifices.